trampgeek/jobeinabox/README.md

 * [Podman](https://developers.redhat.com/blog/2019/02/21/podman-and-buildah-for-docker-users/)
 * [Docker](https://docs.docker.com/)

-For production use you should build your own image, the local timezone.
+For production use you should build your own image using the local timezone.
 In this example we use Docker as follows:

 Pull [this repo from Github](https://github.com/trampgeek/jobeinabox), cd into the jobeinabox directory and type a command of the form